pinakiprasannadas2000/track_your_money_API/README.md

     vi.
 Update profile
     vii.
 Delete profile/Delete account

-  2) Available income routes are
+  2) Available income routes are,
     i.
 Create a income
     ii.
 Get incomes (all incomes, incomes of a particular date, incomes of a particular month) iii.
 Get a particular income through "_id"